-Client type Specifies the type of client: writeable (the default), readonly , or partitioned .
-Use readonly for short lived clients used in build automation scripts.
-Such clients cannot edit or submit files, but this should not be an issue in build scripts.
-Use partitioned to achieve the same thing as the readonly setting but with the additional ability to edit and submit files using that client.
-Note Using writeable clients in build automation scripts can lead to db . have table fragmentation, which is used to track what files a client has synced.
-If you are experiencing such issues, use a read-only or partitioned client instead.
-A client of type readonly or partitioned is assigned its own personal db . have database table.
-The location of this table must first be specified with the client . readonly . dir configurable by an administrator.
-Backup Not currently in use.
+Client type Specifies the type of client:

+writeable The default. readonly for short lived clients used in build automation scripts.
+Such clients cannot edit or submit files. partitioned similar to readonly but with the additional ability to edit and submit files using that client. db.have table, w are experiencing p read-only or partition partitioned in this table must firs configurable by an ents in build automation scripts can fragment the which records the files that a client has synced.
+If you erformance issues when syncing, consider using use a oned client.
+A client of type readonly or s assigned its own db.have table.
+The location of t be specified with the client.readonly.dir administrator.
+See also "Using read-only and in automated builds" in Helix Core Server Administrator Backup Not currently in use.
 Applies only to clients bound to cluster workspace servers.
 Server clustering is no longer supported in Helix server.
 For additional information, see the Perforce Server Clustering Update.

-6. Click Save to save your entries and create the workspace specification.
+5. Click Save to save your entries and create the workspace specification.